Yaniv-Tzipin/communication_networks/HW_1/README.md

 Client also validates commands and disconnects on invalid input.

+Implementation Detail for Disconnection:

+When the server decides to disconnect a client (due to a 'quit' command or a malformed command), the server immediately closes the connection using the close() function on the client's socket.
+Then, the server removes this closed socket from the set of active sockets monitored by the select() system call to ensure it is no longer waiting for events from that client.

 6. Implementation Notes

 Transport: TCP via socket(AF_INET, SOCK_STREAM).

+We chose TCP because the application demands reliable and ordered data delivery.
+Critical operations like user login and command processing require every message to arrive correctly and in sequence to maintain the session state and logic.
+TCP's built-in error checking and sequence numbering guarantee this essential reliability, making it the most robust and efficient choice over UDP for this specific protocol.

 Server concurrency: handled using select() on the listening socket and all active client sockets.

-Protocol is line-based and each client maintains a small login state machine.
+Protocol is line-based (each message from both sides ends with \n) and each client maintains a small login state machine.

 Caesar cipher output is always lowercase.